lmiller1990/lachlan-miller.me/markdown/implement-vue-3-reactivity-from-scratch.md

 }
 ```

 With this fix, our simple test case is now passing!
 We have reactivity.
-Try the complex exmaple from the start of the post - it works, too.
+Try the complex example from the start of the post - it works, too!

+## Conclusion

+We implemented a very basic reactivity system in a similar fashion to Vue 3.
+With your new found understanding, try reading through the [actual source code](https://github.com/vuejs/vue-next/tree/master/packages/reactivity).
+The ideas are similar - the ES6 `Proxy` object is used to handle `get` and `set` for more complex objects, like `reactive`, `Map` and `Set`.
+I'd like to make a follow up article implementing `reactive` using `Proxy` - if this is interesting to you, let me know.

+The source code repository is for this article is exclusive to my [GitHub Sponsors](https://github.com/sponsors/lmiller1990).